gabrielecanepa/middleman-webpack-www/source/_docs.html.md

 #### 1. Settings

-Your website setting must be imported first and contain the variables, mixins and resources you will use in your style.
-Check the [Sass documentation](https://sass-lang.com/documentation/file.SASS_REFERENCE) for a more advanced usage of this tools.
+Your website setting must be imported first and contain the variables, mixins and rules you will use in your style.
+Check the [Sass documentation](https://sass-lang.com/documentation/file.SASS_REFERENCE) for a more advanced usage of this resources.

 #### 2. Vendors